Understanding teenage drug use

 Talking and asking questions about drugs about drugs in a casual way can make it easier to explore an issue that may be sensitive for both of you.
 Your teen might have big questions they don’t know how to ask, as well.
 There are some strategies you could use when you’re ready to have the talk.

-• Learn about other ways to handle the topic of drugs with your teen.
+I need to know more - Learn how to handle the topic of drugs with your teen.